 DAY ONE

-First day of conference focussed on children, looking at early beginnings in the development of asthma and allergy and the role played by the environment.
-Delegates gained an understanding of how asthma and allergies can be addressed and treated with the most up to date, best practice guidelines, and how we can better understand and enhance our communications with whānau to achieve a holistic approach to health.
+The first day of conference focused on children, looking at early beginnings in the development of asthma and allergy and the role played by the environment.
+Delegates gained an understanding of how asthma and allergies can be addressed and treated with the most up-to-date, best practice guidelines, and how we can better understand and enhance our communications with whānau to achieve a holistic approach to health.

 Later in the day there was an opportunity to break out into two sessions, one focussing on asthma and the other dedicated to allergy.
 Within these sessions our real life stories brought home just how difficult it is to live with these conditions on a day to day basis.